-In FY 18, APL continued its revenue growth (28 percent) as petroleum prices remained high and volumes grew as well.
+APL continued its revenue growth in FY18 as petroleum prices remained high and volumes grew as well.
 Increase in sales volume and inventory gains due to rising price trend of petroleum products during the year resulted in higher gross margins.
-However, earnings increased by only 7 percent, year-on-year due to reversal of provision of other charges and higher exchange losses due significant currency depreciation during the year.
+However, APL’s profits grew meagerly by seven percent year-on-year due to reversal of provision of other charges and higher exchange losses due significant currency depreciation during the year.

 The pace slowed down in FY19 due to falling crude oil prices and domestic currency nosediving.
 Moreover, the effects of monetary and fiscal tightening adversely affected the OMC sector in FY19.
 Where the falling crude oil prices resulted in significant inventory losses for the OMCs, the depreciating rupee brought in large exchange losses.
 APL’s topline grew by around 26 percent year-on-year, which was entirely due to higher petroleum product prices, because voluemtric growth remained subdued in FY19.
 APL’s volumes declined by 11 percent year-on-year decline led by furnace oil and high speed diesel sales while earnings were down by 30 percent.